Vegan Lentil Sloppy Joes

-These vegan lentil sloppy joes are a healthy twist on a classic!
+These vegan lentil sloppy joes are a healthy twist on the classic sandwich!
 They’re filled with 16 grams of plant-based protein and they can be made with simple pantry staples.

 You’re going to need some extra napkins for this recipe, but it’s worth it.
 These vegan sloppy joes are just as good as the messy sandwiches you remember from childhood, but they’re a whole lot healthier!
 I’ve been on such a lentil kick lately.
 They’re so versatile.
 It’s fun coming up with new ways to use these little powerhouse legumes.